Circulating miRNAs Sequencing (Cell-Free miRNA Seq)

 High Compatibility Efficiency Cutting-edge Algorithms One-Stop Solution

 Robust and optimized miRNA extraction and purification process.
-Minimize PCR bias and quantify miRNA molecules incorporating unique molecular identifiers (UMIs).
+Minimize PCR bias and quantify miRNA molecules incorporating molecular barcodes.
 Correlate miRNA expression patterns with specific diseases or clinical outcomes.
 One-stop solution from sample QC, library construction, to sequencing and data analysis.

 Project Workflow